kubernetes-sigs/prow/site/content/en/docs/components/cli-tools/phony.md

 ---
-title: "prow/cmd/phony/README.md"
+title: "Phony"
+weight: 10
+description: >

 ---

-# Phony

 `phony` sends fake GitHub webhooks.

 ## Running a GitHub event manager

-`phony` is most commonly used for testing [`hook`](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/hook) and its [plugins](https://github.com/kubernetes/test-infra/tree/master/prow/plugins), but can be used for testing any externally exposed service configured to receive GitHub events (external plugins).
+`phony` is most commonly used for testing [`hook`](/docs/components/core/hook/) and its [plugins](/docs/components/plugins/), but can be used for testing any externally exposed service configured to receive GitHub events (external plugins).

 To get an idea of `phony`'s behavior, start a local instance of `hook` with
 this:

 ```
 go run prow/cmd/hook/main.go \
  --config-path=config/prow/config.yaml \
  --plugin-config=config/prow/plugins.yaml \
  --hmac-secret-file=path/to/hmac \
  --github-token-path=path/to/github-token

 # Note:
 # --hmac-secret-file is required for running locally, use the same hmac token for phony below
 ```

 ## Usage

-Once you have a running server that manages github webhook events, generate an `hmac` token (same process as in [prow](https://github.com/kubernetes/test-infra/tree/master/prow)), and point a `phony` pull request event at it with the following:
+Once you have a running server that manages github webhook events, generate an `hmac` token (same process as in [prow](/docs/overview/)), and point a `phony` pull request event at it with the following:

 ```
 phony --help
 Usage of ./phony:
   -address string
      Where to send the fake hook. (default "http://localhost:8888/hook")
   -event string
      Type of event to send, such as pull_request. (default "ping")
   -hmac string
      HMAC token to sign payload with. (default "abcde12345")
   -payload string
      File to send as payload.
 If unspecified, sends "{}".
 ```

 If you are testing `hook` and successfully sent the webhook from `phony`, you should see a log from `hook` resembling the following:

 ```
 {"author":"","component":"hook","event-GUID":"GUID","event-type":"pull_request","level":"info","msg":"Pull request .","org":"","pr":0,"repo":"","time":"2018-05-29T11:38:57-07:00","url":""}
 ```